dkfz-unite/unite-feed-specimens/Docs/api-models-specimen.md

-# Specimen Upload Data Model
+# Specimen Data Model
-Specimen upload data model.
+Includes basic specimen information.

 >[!NOTE]
 > All exact dates are hidden and protected.
 Relative dates are shown instead, if calculation was possible.